Taitava/obsidian-shellcommands-documentation/Variables/{{yaml_value}}.md

 ## Availability
 > [!Warning] Only available:
-> When the active pane contains a file, not in graph view or other non-file view.
+> - When the active pane contains a file, not in graph view or other non-file view.
+> - Also, the given YAML property must exist in the file's frontmatter.

 ## See also
 - [[{{event_yaml_value}}]]